hexafluoride/Stomp/README.md

 }
 ```

+The script aliases of the names and properties are denoted with a ScriptAlias attribute before each property in the implementations.
+Check the source files out if you want to know what name to use for a filter property inside a script.

 ## Contexts?!?!
 You may have noticed something interesting going on in the above example.
 The last filter in that chain is a `PngFiltered` filter, which takes another `FilterChain` in its constructor.
 What?